KhalidObaide/mapsi/README.md

 ## TODO & Contribute:

-1. Deploy the built project somewhere online
-2. Debugging the A\* Algo
+1. Debugging the A\* Algo
-3. Add more path-finding Algos
+2. Add more path-finding Algos